 - Fences at the front of properties, back to the line of the adjacent front wall, or the front wall of the adjacent property if it is closer to the street, should generally be no higher than 1 metre to the top of the fence panels.
-Posts could be higher. - Should be of a style that is reasonably appropriate to the period of the estate, ie. Inter-war and immediate post war styles. - Apart from posts or masonry piers, fences should have a straight top. - For side and rear fences behind the front wall of the dwelling, and from the side boundary to the building, should not exceed 2 metres in height and preferably be of palings.
+Posts could be higher. - Fences should be of a style that is reasonably appropriate to the period of the estate, ie. Inter-war and immediate post war styles.
+Some appropriate fence examples are shown in Figure 24. - · Apart from posts or masonry piers, fences should have a straight top. - For side and rear fences behind the front wall of the dwelling, and from the side boundary to the building, should not exceed 2 metres in height and preferably be of palings. - The materials of fences should match the materials of the dwelling.